pgtipping/Synthalyst/memory-bank/progress.md

   - Added specialized rendering for learning objectives as bullet point lists
   - Enhanced content outline presentation with structured formatting
   - Fixed edge cases in content parsing for more reliable output

+## PDF Formatting Improvements (2023-06-18)

+Enhanced the visual presentation and readability of the Training Plan PDF exports:

+- Made all text black for better readability and printing
+- Improved typography with proper font sizes and weights
+- Enhanced visual hierarchy with clear heading styles
+- Standardized formatting for lists and bullet points
+- Improved spacing and alignment throughout the document
+- Applied consistent styling across all sections
+- Enhanced resource section presentation

+These improvements make the PDF output more professional and better suited for printing or sharing with stakeholders.